I am an artist who is always exploring different materials, tools, and processes.

 Damar Resin Medium

 Damar is a hard pale yellow tree resin that is soluble in turpentine but not mineral spirit.
-When added to turpentine in the ratio of 100 grams resin to 200 ml turpentine.
+This is when it's added to turpentine in the ratio of 100 grams resin to 200 ml turpentine.
 When used sparingly, a resin oil paint is created that dries to a harder film and increases gloss.
 Typically no more than 20% of total resin paint should consist of damar medium.

 Heavy Metal Siccatives